Family financial planning for American expats is critical when planning a move abroad with dependents in tow.

 CPAs based in the U.S. with few to no expat clients are likely not equipped to navigate the complexities you will encounter as a U.S. expat abroad.

 By selecting a U.S. expat tax specialist with clients living in your target country, they can make educated recommendations about how to organize your financial accounts to minimize your overall tax liability.
+A good litmus test is to ask a potential expat CPA whether they have any local accountant recommendations (e.g., a German accountant if you're moving to Germany), as this will indicate how familiar they are with the cross-border landscape in your target jurisdiction.

-Like your expat CPA, the planner you work with should have a client roster that reflects their expertise in your target country.
 They will also be able to advise on the best brokerage account for managing investments from abroad; due to legislation in effect since 2010, some U.S. brokerage accounts will refuse to continue serving Americans who move abroad.
 (2)

 This same legislation can also result in a more time-consuming process when opening a foreign bank account.